 • Home air conditioner smells sweet

-Four hints you are experiencing a refrigerant leak.
+Four signs you are dealing with a refrigerant leak.

 1. Bubbling or hissing sounds when your air conditioner runs.

-2. Ice crystals on refrigerant lines or the evaporator coil.
+2. Frost on refrigerant lines or the evaporator coil.

-4. High utility expenses.
+4. Higher electrical expenses.

-How You Can Take Care of It
+How You Can Fix It

 2. Air Conditioner Smells Like Gas

-How You Can Repair It
+How You Can Solve It

-If you notice a sulfur or rotten egg odor, we suggest:
+If you notice a sulfur or rotten egg odor, we advise:

 • Turning off your gas supply.